MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P02-Adding-MongoDB/content.md

 Since our web server (Node.js) and our web framework (Express.js) are both written in JavaScript, our data is represented as JavaScript objects, but we have to save them as MongoDB documents.
 Now these look almost exactly the same, remember, but they are a tiny bit different.
 So we use a tool to map our JavaScript Objects to MongoDB documents.
 This tool is called an **ODM** or a **Object Document Mapper**.
 In Express.js, the most popular MongoDB ODM is called Mongoose.

-First, install the mongoose npm module in your project.
+First, install the mongoose npm module in your review.

 ```bash
 $ npm install mongoose --save